james-t-larson/neutral-times-api/taskell.md

 ## Doing

-- Add tests for Prompt modelt
+- Add tests for Prompt model
-- Add authentication with api keys.
+- bin/brakman should be added to my over commit hook.
-    * [ ] If no api key is passed reject with basic auth, do no notify the user
+    > This is to make sure that it doesn't fail security checks in the actions
-    * [ ] If api key is passed, but does not find a match, reject with 401 and empty body
+- Prompt should be changed to reduce emotional language.
-    * [ ] There should be admin api keys
+    * [ ] The current prompt have content that makes it easy to detect as an ai.
-    * [ ] Should only affect v2/articles and admin routes
+    * [ ] The old prompt is to complex.
+Reduce complexity

 ## Done